az84/Password-Generator/README.md

 ***
 ## Description

-- On the deployed link you will be presented with a series of propmts for a password criteria.
+- On the deployed link you will be presented with a series of prompts for a password criteria.
 - Password criteria includes a length of at least 8 characters and no more than 128 characters, Uppercase, Lowercase, Numbers and Special characters
 - When all the prompts are answered that matches the criteria, then a random password is generated.